 OpenLM provides an embedded Firebird database as part of the software installation.
-It also supports different types of external databases, such as MS-SQL, Oracle and MySQL.
+It also supports different types of external databases, such as MS-SQL and MySQL starting with 2012.
 This document is intended for system administrators who wish to perform an OpenLM database migration from the default Firebird to Oracle.
 It elaborates the process and tools required for such a migration.
 This document is closely related to the “Guide to OpenLM Data Migration Tool”, “OpenLM Database Configuration Form” and “Backing Up Your OpenLM DB” documents, which are recommended for further reading.

 Back up the database